-Taking the company’s original pen-and-paper product, my team and I were tasked with designing a digital product to help prepare and organize students applying to college.
-To do this, our app would address the issues commonly faced by students applying to college, providing them with critical skills and resources to help them shine in their applications.
+Across America, high school students are not receiving adequate support and college planning from their schools, and as competition grows they need more than just good test scores and high GPAs to stand out on college applications.
+Taking this company’s original pen-and-paper product, my team and I were tasked with designing a digital product to help prepare and organize students applying to college.
+Our app aims to address the issues commonly faced by students applying to college, providing them with critical skills and resources to help them shine in their applications.

 Through user interviews with students, parents, and college counselors, I determined the pain points and fears of parents and students like preparation, competition, standing out, essay writing, and keeping track of deadlines.

-In researching other college planning businesses, I found that most provided only standardized, impersonal services which were insufficient as comprehensive resources, while services offering personalized experiences charge ridiculous premiums.
+In researching other college planning businesses, I found that most provide only standardized, impersonal services, which can be prohibitively expensive and insufficient as comprehensive resources.

-Throughout our research, we found that there is a severe shortage of guidance counselors to assist with college applications, and as a result students struggle to understand the exact process they face, the deadlines they’ll need to meet, and the criteria that admissions will look for.
+While many students may look to their high school guidance counselors for help planning for college, there is a severe shortage of counselors across America and private counseling is prohibitively expensive (some charge upwards of $10,000).
+As a result, students struggle to understand the exact process they face, the deadlines they’ll need to meet, and the criteria that admissions will look for.

-Focusing on universal accessibility as well as effectiveness, we ideated an all-in-one lesson and preparation app with skill-building experiences, used in conjunction with school counselors, allowing students to learn about the application process at their own pace while providing a space for them to plan their individual application process.
+Considering universal accessibility and effectiveness, we ideated an all-in-one, lesson-based college prep app with skill-building experiences, allowing students to learn about the application process at their own pace and providing them a space to plan their individual application process.

 When thinking about our target audience, we knew we wanted to help support students in their discovery and preparation for the application season.
 This meant we would be designing for high schoolers who needed extra support.

-Utilizing the colors from the color of the book from the original pen-and-paper business model, we created a color palette.
-From there, we chose fonts, designed a logo, and created UI elements to make our design system.
+For this project, I utilized existing colors from the pen-and-paper model, chose fonts, designed a logo, and created UI elements to make our design system.

 Afterwards, we demonstrated a walkthrough of our prototype mockups to gauge the experience’s desirability and usability.
 While most expressed desire to personally use our product, we were delighted to see that almost all rated the flow of the experience positively.
 In addition, many even suggested features they’d like to be added, like personalization, customizability, and integration with existing platforms like Google.